-Coronavirus: Trump says people are tired of listening to Covid expert ‘Fauci and all these idiots’

-The global tally of coronavirus cases crossed four crore, while the toll climbed to 11.17 lakh.
+Coronavirus: India registers under 50,000 new cases, lowest single-day rise since end of July

-United States President Donald Trump on Monday claimed people were tired of hearing from “Anthony Fauci and all these idiots”, a day after the top infectious disease expert said he was “absolutely not surprised” that Trump contracted the coronavirus as he held large events with few face coverings.
+United States President Donald Trump on Monday claimed people were tired of hearing from “Anthony Fauci and all these idiots”, a day after the top infectious disease expert said he was “absolutely not surprised” that Trump contracted Covid-19 as he held large events with few face coverings.
 Trump called Fauci a “disaster”.

 Globally, the coronavirus has infected more than 4.03 crore people and killed 11,17,470, according to Johns Hopkins University.
 The worldwide recoveries have crossed 2.76 crore.